Veeam Virtualization Extensions Web UI

 Installs the component to the specified location.

-Specify an IP address or FQDN of the server where the Veeam Virtualization Extensions Service is installed.
+Specify an IP address or FQDN of the server where the VE Service is installed.

-Specify TCP port that was selected for Veeam Virtualization Extensions service.
+Specify a TCP port that has been selected for the VE Service.

-Specify TCP port that will be used for connection with the UI website from the web browser.
-By default, port number 4430 is used.
+Specify a TCP port that will be used for connection with the Veeam UI website from the web browser (by default, 4430).